carlosdavis/wordpress-plugins/robots-meta/readme.txt

 2. Screenshot of the right column block this plugin adds to the edit post and edit page admin areas.

 == Changelog ==

+= 3.2.5 =
+* Added check to see whether Blog Privacy is set to block Search Engines and throw a warning if it is.

+= 3.2.4 =
+* Fixed saving noindex / index option on post / page edit screens.
+* Fixed some image links.

+= 3.2.3 =
+* Changed Google verification tag to match new standard.

 = 3.2.2 =
 * Upgraded backend class.